anuksha11/Lane-Detection/README.md

 and testing. <a href="https://drive.google.com/drive/folders/1vKLdiW1aEzlqbNBHwZiZlwQwgu82bOQ5?usp=sharing" target="_blank">cidata</a>
-Due to the restricted RAM and GPU usage on colab, inorder to increase the number of training epochs to improve the accuracy we again split the dataset into half i.e 800 images in training dataset and 150 images for both validation and test datasets.
+Due to the restricted RAM and GPU usage on colab, inorder to increase the number of training epochs to improve the accuracy we again split the dataset into half i.e 800 images in training dataset and 150 images for both validation and test datasets.<a href="https://drive.google.com/drive/folders/1oB77rdmKt3x-EYacWD2fzesLO2mDxiSL?usp=sharing" target="_blank">cidata</a>